odennav/terraform-aws-vpc-kubespray/README.md

    git --version
    ```

-   **Confirm terraform-key was transferred to public ec2instance by null provisioner**
+   **Confirm terraform-key was transferred to public EC2 instance by null provisioner**

    Please note if .pem key not found, copy it manually.
    Also key can be copied to another folder because it will be deleted if node is restarted or shutdown